leondutoit/pg-need-to-know/notes.md

 - https://www.postgresql.org/docs/9.6/static/errcodes-appendix.html

 ## TODO
-- reimplement user_data_deletion_requests as a view, with the table being in ntk schema (similar to group removal logs)
+- update http and sql api docs
+    - group_create, group_list (metadata),
+    - user_groups, new signature, metadata
+    - user_group_remove
+- document group removal logging view
-- metadata for users (so admins can sort and search on this when creating groups)
+- metadata for users (so admins can sort and search on this when creating groups), update docs
 - separate registration functions for data_owners and data_users
     - use user_create internally, adapt privileges
     - o_ and u_ to indicate owner and user, and to ensure uniqueness in the case where the same person registers for both roles
+    - update docs
-- RLS policy to only allow data_owners to insert into tables
+- RLS policy to only allow data_owners to insert into tables, update model
 - document and expose user_data_deletion_requests
 - add tests for audit log table
 - describe audit log table in readme